MdAlAminHub/School_Management_POC_with_django_drf_and_mongo_db/README.md

         verbose_name = "Mark"
         verbose_name_plural = "Marks"
 ```
-#### Dashboard Visualization endpoint "http://localhost:7000/dashboard/" which can be seen by anyone but can modify only by Teacher
+#### Dashboard Visualization endpoint is "http://localhost:7000/dashboard/" , which can be seen by anyone but can modify only by the Teacher

 3.The first dashboard summarizing results looks like :